pramitbiswas/Modules/README.md

 This will have different working modules which are coded in very minimalistic way to understand core functionality.
-So that, the functionality can be incorporated to any other project as per reuirement.
+So that, the functionality can be incorporated to any other project as per requirement.

-Each modules have
-Codes, readme, todo and licence files.
+Each modules have: codes, readme, todo and licence files.